MetalBlockchain/metal-docs/docs/subnets/network-runner.md

    "vm_name": human readable name for the VM "genesis": path to a file containing the genesis for your blockchain (must be a valid path)
 ```

-See the [Metal-CLI documentation](../../subnets/create-a-local-subnet.md) for details about how to
-create and run Subnets with our _Metal-CLI_ tool.

 The network-runner supports MetalGo node configuration at different levels.